kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/24 - Maghaven VIII (10-05-25).md

 	- Prayer of Healing from Rem
 	- Valindra seemed disturbed by the chains wrapped around her neck from before.
 Vera asked where we were headed to, Valindra said away.
 	- Vera wanted to stick with us, Rem rebuffed her.
-	- Rem suggested in exchange for the heart, she cover their tracks.
+	- Rem suggested in exchange for the dragon heart, she cover their tracks.
 She agreed.
 As a show of friendship, she offered Valindra the first bite.
+Valindra accepted.